January 1996 United States blizzard: Philadelphia and Pennsylvania

 30.7 in of snow fell in Philadelphia (as measured at the official city observation location, Philadelphia International Airport), the most of any major city in the storm's path.
 It remains the city's all-time greatest snowstorm, compared to its previous greatest snowstorm which was a "mere" 21.3 in.
 Most of those 30.7 in, 27.6 in, fell in just 24 hours, a new record for the city for the most snow in 24 hours.
-The mayor declared a state of emergency, and only police and other emergency workers were permitted to drive on city streets leaving the city to pedestrians.
+The mayor declared a state of emergency, and only police and other emergency workers were permitted to drive on city streets, leaving the city to pedestrians.

-For three days, city trucks loaded with plowed snow dumped their contents into the Schuylkill and Delaware rivers eventually causing major problems with the natural flow of the rivers.
-It is a rare occurrence for trucks to "dispose of snow" in the Philadelphia area, since the snowfall amounts typically do not warrant it.
-However the snow was so extensive, that plowing would cause massive snow piles.
+For three days, city trucks loaded with plowed snow dumped their contents into the Schuylkill and Delaware rivers, eventually causing major problems with the natural flow of the rivers.
+It is a rare occurrence for trucks to "dispose of snow" in the Philadelphia area; the snowfall amounts usually do not warrant it.
+However, the snow was so extensive that plowing would have caused massive snow piles.
 City officials had no choice but to resort to hauling the snow to nearby rivers.
-Disposal of snow became a major issue but temperatures quickly returned to normal and began to quickly clear the snow.
-This resulted in flooding, when on January 19, a jet stream disturbance from the Gulf of Mexico caused a rapid melt, followed by thunderstorms, which both brought 3 in of rain, and caused the snow to melt 20 in in one day; or equivalent to 2 in of rain.
+Disposal of snow became a major issue, but temperatures quickly returned to normal and began to quickly clear the snow.
+This resulted in flooding when, on January 19, a jet stream disturbance from the Gulf of Mexico caused a rapid melt, followed by thunderstorms, which both brought 3 in of rain, and caused the snow to melt 20 in in one day; or equivalent to 2 in of rain.
 Philadelphia saw its worst flooding in twenty years.
 Damages were estimated to reach US$1 billion.